delfick/photons/docs/start/tile_animations.rst

   random_orientations -- bool -- default false
     If true then we will choose a random orientation for each tile

+  speed - int - default 1
+    The number of pixels to progress each iteration of the loop

 tile_pacman
   This also has the following options